 Residents of the Town of Vermont will continue to strongly support preserving and protecting the scenic beauty, the quality of the environment and a diversity of agricultural opportunities.

 Major transportation corridors will continue to be Highway 18-151 to the south through Mt.
-Horeb; Highway 14 (and a potential commuter rail line) to the north through Black Earth; Highway 78 between Black Earth and Mt.
+Horeb; Highway 14 to the north through Black Earth; Highway 78 between Black Earth and Mt.
 Horeb, and Mineral Point Road and County J into the center of the town from the east.

-Rapid technological changes may continue to support more work at home.
+Rapid technological changes may continue to support more work at home.- pending

-Goals
+Goals – Jim - PENDING

 Since the first Town of Vermont land-use plan was adopted in 1979, the Town's residents have consistently endorsed a vision of allowing controlled, low-density residential development while preserving the qualities that make this town so attractive.
 In support of this vision, we have formulated the following specific goals: